 Mundus: This depends greatly on how you manage resources.
 If you need help, try the Atronach.
 If not, The Apprentice or Lover for damage.

-Traits: For most builds I run five impenetrable and two flexible traits, but if you like the perma-block play style go with all sturdy.
+Traits: For most builds I run all impenetrable since I rely less on blocking now and more on healing.
 Weapon traits is a tough choice between Nirnhoned (damage all the time), Sharpened (useless against shields) and even infused with a good enchant.
-I would say for beginners, Sharpened would be a great option.
+I would say the cheapest route would be infused with fire enchant if you don’t want to use poisons.

 The Mage (Blue)